I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 / Straying from values, broken home

-Pg: Open-minded, lacking preconceptions, divination, message from the subconscious, synchronicity, possible pregnancy
+Page: Open-minded, lacking preconceptions, divination, message from subconscious, synchronicity, pregnancy

 / Creative block, emotional immaturity